EEXCESS/c4/bower_components/peas/README.md

 PEAS stands for Private, Efficient and Accurate (web) Search.

-It is composed of three protocols:
+It is composed of the following protocols:
 - an [unlinkability protocol](https://github.com/EEXCESS/peas#indistinguishability-protocol) (peas_unlink): aims at hiding users identity,
 - an indistinguishability protocol (peas_indist): aims at hiding users intents by obfuscating their queries,
-- an [adaptation protocol](https://github.com/EEXCESS/peas#adaptation-protocol) (peas_adapt): aims at sharing users information without revealing private information.

-The request and response formats handled in these protocols are described [here](https://github.com/EEXCESS/eexcess/wiki/Request-and-Response-format-for-call-to-federated-recommender-and-privacy-proxy#request-and-response-formats-to-interact-with-the-privacy-proxy).
+The request and response formats handled in these protocols are described [here](http://purl.org/eexcess/documentation/request-and-response-format#request-and-response-formats-to-interact-with-the-privacy-proxy).

 The PEAS protocol considers specific formats to exchange data.
 These formats are described [here](https://github.com/EEXCESS/peas#json-formats).